anton-mitune/obsidian-journal-visualizer/docs/features/component-capabilities-matrix.md

 All registered note insight components automatically appear in the Note Insights View panel in the right sidebar.
 The panel shows components for the currently active note.

 ### Code Blocks in Markdown Notes (FEA004)
 All components can be embedded in markdown notes using code block syntax.
 Each component has its own code block type.
+See [FEA004](FEA004-embed-note-insight-component.md) for details.

 ### Canvas Text Nodes (FEA004)
 All components work identically in canvas text nodes as they do in markdown notes.
+See [FEA004](FEA004-embed-note-insight-component.md) for details.

 ### Editor Context Menu (FEA004)
-All components can be inserted via editor context menus.
-Each option opens a note selector modal to choose the note to watch.
+All components can be inserted via editor context menus, but use different insertion patterns (see table above).
+See [FEA004](FEA004-embed-note-insight-component.md) for complete details.

 ## Component Features